Submit an Article

 1916-12-01

-On the convergence of formulas for mechanical quadratures and some related issues
+On the convergence of mechanical quadrature formulas and on some related issues

 Article preview

-T. J. Stieltjes was one of the first mathematicians who posed from a very general point of view the question of the convergence of formulas of the so-called mechanical quadratures.
-Recently, a very simple and elegant proof of Stieltjes' result for the case of continuous functions was given by J. V. Uspenskii, who uses Weierstrass's main theorem regarding the approximation of continuous functions using polynomials.
-However, in view of the importance of the question and some of the consequences that follow from this, it seems not uninteresting, in our opinion, to interpret the question without the help of the above-mentioned Weierstrass theorem and without a preliminary study, a quite complex one, which will be the subject of the first paragraph of this work.
+T. J. Stieltjes was one of the first mathematicians to address, from a very general point of view, the problem of the convergence of the so-called mechanical quadrature formulas.
+Recently, a very simple and elegant proof of Stieltjes' result for the case of continuous functions was given by J. V. Uspensky, who employs Weierstrass' fundamental theorem on the approximation of continuous functions by polynomials.
+However, in view of the importance of the question and some of the consequences arising from it, it seems to us not without interest to treat the problem without the aid of the aforementioned Weierstrass theorem and without preliminary study of a rather complex nature, and this will be the subject of the first section of this work.

 How to cite: Krylov N.M.
-On the convergence of formulas for mechanical quadratures and some related issues // Journal of Mining Institute.
+On the convergence of mechanical quadrature formulas and on some related issues // Journal of Mining Institute.
 1916.
-Vol. 6 № 1. p.
+Vol. 6.
+Iss.
+1. p.
 17-23.

 • Date submitted